grouville/dagger-serverless/tutorial/README.md

 You can now `up` the environment :rocket:

-As we said, the lambda can be trigger through a http request !
+As we said, the lambda can be trigger through an HTTP request!
-Let's retrieve the endpoint from output
+Let's retrieve the endpoint from the output

 ```bash
 dagger output list | grep "application.deployment.outputs.URL"
 # application.deployment.outputs.URL                                                 "https://XXXXXXXXXX.execute-api.XX-XXXX-X.amazonaws.com/Prod/"                                           -
 ```

-You can now send a request on `/hello` endpoint to verify that everything is working
+You can now send a request on the `/hello` endpoint to verify that everything is working

 ```bash
 curl https://XXXXXXXXXXX.execute-api.XX-XXXX-X.amazonaws.com/Prod/hello